phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 There also exists two kinds of resources, here again differenciated about their lifetime.

-* Classical resources, the most used ones, do not persist across several requests, their destructor is called at request shutdown
+* Classical resources, the most used ones, do not persist across several requests, their destructor is called at request shutdown.
 * Persistent resources will persist across several requests and will only get destroyed when the PHP process dies.

 .. note:: You may be interested by :doc:`the PHP lifecycle <../extensions_design/php_lifecycle>` chapter that shows you
           the different steps occuring in PHP's process life.
+Also, the :doc:`Zend Memory Manager chapter <../memory_management/zend_memory_manager>` may help in understanding concepts of persistent and request-bound memory allocations.

 Playing with resources
 ----------------------